The Danger Signal (1915 film): Reception

-Motion Picture News reviewer William Ressman Andrews gave the The Danger Signal a glowing review, saying "There was nothing superfluous in the production" and that "nothing could have been left out without sacrificing some vital part of the story."
+Motion Picture News reviewer William Ressman Andrews gave The Danger Signal a glowing review, saying "There was nothing superfluous in the production" and that "nothing could have been left out without sacrificing some vital part of the story."

 Moving Picture World reviewer W. Stephen Bush gave the film a positive review, stating that the beginning and ending of the film were strongest, but "a little cutting will improve the film."

-Variety's review was also positive, calling it a "rattling good feature from every angle."
+Varietys review was also positive, calling it a "rattling good feature from every angle."
 The reviewer praised the scenes of a polo match and a horse race, which were clips of a real polo match and the English Derby.

 Preservation

 With no holdings located in archives, The Danger Signal is considered a lost film.